yashsahugtx/skype-docs/Skype/Trusted-Application-API/SDK/README.md

 Key changes:
  1. IMessagingInvitation.CustomContent property now retrieves the custom content that was sent by the caller in the invitation
  2. Minor bug fix in SerializableHttpMessage
- 3. Add a temporary workaround for a server issue (it will be reverted in the next release of the SDK)
+ 3. Add a temporary workaround for a server issue which caused the server to return 500 Internal Server Error when a client tries to discover services.
+It will be reverted in the next release of the SDK.

 ### 1.0.0-prerelease8